 We’d say that the movement of this APEX is average.
 Other Shark vacuums like the NV752 and the Navigator are lighter and easier to move, but there are heavier vacuums out there (like some of the Dyson uprights) and these require a similar effort to move and maneuver.

 Dust Canister The dust canister is easy to detach and empty.
 It is also very easy to reattach.
 All-in-all this system works well.
 The canister is bottom empty, so you simply depress a button and the bottom of the canister opens allowing the dust/debris to fall out.
-The canister is fairly large and has a capacity of 0.4 gallons so you won’t find yourself having to empty it too frequently.
+The canister is a reasonable size and has a capacity of 0.88 quarts so you won’t find yourself having to empty it too frequently.

 Cleaning Reach The overall reach of the vacuum is quite good given that it comes with a 30 foot power cord.
 This provides the ability to vacuum a reasonably large area without having to constantly hunt for a power outlet.